depressed-pho/quick-mining/README.md

 ![Screen shot of cutting trees down](doc/screenshot-00.jpg)
 ![Screen shot of mining coal vein](doc/screenshot-01.jpg)

-There are already many similar addons out there, and this is yet another one joining the party.
+There are already plenty of similar addons out there, and this is yet another one joining the party.
 Why do we need more?
 What makes it different from others?

 1. **It respects tool enchantments.** Mining ores with *Fortune* pickaxes yields more. *Unbreaking* tools last longer.
 XP-producing blocks like